YTsaurus Airflow Provider

 WriteTableOperator

 Operator for writing data to a static table.
-Implements the functionality of write_table from the Python SDK.
+It implements the write_table functionality from the Python SDK.

-Input data can be passed through the input_data parameter or through the object_storage_path parameter, which is an object of type ObjectStorage.
-It is not possible to pass both input_data and object_storage_path simultaneously.
-When writing data from object storage, you need to specify the corresponding object_storage_format (see Table data representation formats).
+Input data can be passed through the input_data parameter or the object_storage_path parameter, which is an object of the ObjectStorage type.
+You cannot pass both input_data and object_storage_path simultaneously.
+When writing data from the object storage, you need to specify the corresponding object_storage_format (see Table data representation formats).

 Parameters: